tobyhodges/rse22-workshop-carpentries-workbench/episodes/workbench.md

 ## GitHub Pages

+From the beginning, Carpentries lessons have been freely available for all to use under a CC-BY license.

 The source of all The Carpentries lessons is made publicly-available in repositories on [GitHub].
 By making our repositories public like this, we encourage others to help us maintain and improve our lessons,